-- Bishop Chatard High School admits students of any race, color, gender, nationality, and ethnic origin to all the rights, privileges, programs, and activities generally available to students at the school. - Bishop Chatard is dedicated to educate students of all levels of ability so long as Bishop Chatard is able to meet the needs of that student and student capacity allows. - Bishop Chatard does not determine acceptance based on academic or extracurricular ability. - Bishop Chatard awards financial assistance solely on a financial need basis.
-(The financial aid application is a separate application from the school application and must be completed and submitted prior to the determined deadline). - Bishop Chatard may request an interview with applicants for various reasons, including but not limited to students outside the North Deanery, students who have applied for academic support, students who have grades below C average, students who have scored in the 10th percentile or below on the High School Placement Test, or students who have disclosed any extraordinary circumstances.
+- Bishop Chatard High School admits students of any race, color, gender, nationality, and ethnic origin to all the rights, privileges, programs and activities generally available to students at the school. - Bishop Chatard is dedicated to educate students of all levels of ability as long as Bishop Chatard is able to meet the needs of that student. - Bishop Chatard does not determine acceptance based on academic or extracurricular ability. - Bishop Chatard awards financial assistance solely on a financial need basis.
+(The financial aid application is a separate application from the school application and must be completed and submitted prior to the determined deadline). - Bishop Chatard may request an interview with applicants for various reasons, including but not limited to students outside the North Deanery, students who have applied for academic support, students who have grades below C average, students who have scored in the 10th percentile or below on the high school placement exam, or students who have disclosed any extraordinary circumstances.